sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 a pointer as an integer address.

-This design leaves the Bril interpreter/compiler complete freedom to choose how data including pointers are represented and allocated; this separates the high level computaional usage of pointers and the low level (and likely platform-dependent) implementation details while still providing usable manually managed memory to programs.
+This design leaves the Bril interpreter/compiler complete freedom to choose how data, including pointers, are represented and allocated; this separates the high level computaional usage of pointers and the low level (and likely platform-dependent) implementation details while still providing usable manually managed memory to programs.